A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Experiments

 Due to the economic and social costs of self-isolation, it is important that policymakers ensure demographics are not disproportionately impacted.
-In these experiments, we focus on age groups and consider four policies: \textbf{(A)} no age consideration, \textbf{(B)} budget is distributed proportionally to each age group, this could be viewed as a fair allocation policy \textbf{(C)} more budget is allocated to the older population (age group g) proportional to their population, \textbf{(D)} less budget is allocated to the working age population (age groups a and o) proportional to their population, this can be viewed as the economic approach (see Appendix for formal definitions).

-As seen in the tables above, Policy A, with no fairness constraints, leads to the lowest total infection percentage across almost all social networks.
-However, the average infection percentages rarely differ more than the standard deviation.
+In these experiments, we focus on age groups and consider four policies: \textbf{(A)} no fairness constraint \textbf{(B)} the budget is proportional to the population of each age group \textbf{(C)} more budget is allocated to the older population \textbf{(D)} less budget is allocated to the working age population (see Appendix for formal definitions).
+As seen in Table \ref{tab:deg_fair}, Policy A (with no fairness constraints) leads to the lowest total infections, but the differences are not statistically significant.
 Thus, upholding (reasonable) fairness constraints does not significantly reduce the efficacy of our algorithms.